 When blood sugar is high, insulin is the force that brings it back down and “cools” it off.
 When blood sugar is low, cortisol is the force that brings it back up and puts heat back into the system by breaking things down.
-Together, these two work to control the beautiful wave that is your life force, or blood sugar.
+Together, these two work to control the beautiful wave that is your blood sugar.

 So now, understanding this relationship, what would you think happens if your blood sugar patterns are erratic?
 We know your nervous system would have a panicked approach to insulin from these drastic spikes, but what about the drastic drops?
-This is the second part of the problem that happens with the vicious cycle of stress and a shitty diet: an overreaction with cortisol when blood sugar is low.
+This is the second part of the problem that happens with the vicious cycle of stress and a poor diet: an overreaction with cortisol when blood sugar is low.

-Your body is very intelligent and adaptive, and if you train it to be in “oh shit” mode all of the time, then it is going to be ready to strike at a moment’s notice to keep you alive.
+Your body is very intelligent and adaptive, and if you train it to be in panic mode all of the time, then it is going to be ready to strike at a moment’s notice to keep you alive.
 This means managing resources quickly when you finally get them (a spike in blood sugar with insulin) or dumping everything it’s got to handle a surprise attack (a drop in blood sugar with cortisol) to keep you alive.

 Both of these overreactive states are present when you have a cortisol imbalance and